keboola/connection-docs/storage/tables/data-types/index.md

 * Then you can slowly change all the places where `date` is used to use `date_timestamp` instead.
 * When you only use the new column, the old one can be removed.

-In both cases, check all the downstream configurations so that you don't get any schema mismatch.
-This is especially important for data destinations, where there is already an existing table in the destination.
+In both cases, check all the other configurations using the table so that you don't get any schema mismatch.
+This is especially important for data destination components (writers), where there is already an existing table in the destination.

 ### Incremental Loading